RobertWesner/YouTube-Play-All/documentation/available-lists.md

   - Most likely a mix playlist.
   - Possibly relevant: UC is used as channel prefix `https://www.youtube.com/channel/UC<ID>`.
   - Found via: https://www.reddit.com/r/youtubedl/comments/nlttmd/playlist_type_unviewable_anybody_seen_this_before/

+### n Letter Prefixes
+- `BB.*`
+  - unviewable
+  - any character, even non-alphanumeric can be used after BB
+  - does **not** end with ID
+  - the only known playlist prefix that behaves this way
+  - even with none or  1000+ symbols after `BB` it still does not give HTTP 404